Duality of Hoffman constants: Box-constrained feasibility problems

 \section{Box-constrained feasibility problems}

-This section details an interesting application of our duality results.
+This section details an interesting application of Theorem~\ref{thm.Hoffman.char} and Theorem~\ref{thm.dual.ineq} to a non-conic context.
 We show that the Hoffman constants of the box-constrained feasibility problems~\eqref{eq.box-constrained} and~\eqref{eq.box-constrained.dual} are identical.
 We also establish a striking identity between these Hoffman constants and the chi condition measures~\cite{Olea90,Stew89} for suitable choices of $A$ and $L$.

 \begin{theorem} Suppose $A\in \R^{m\times n}$, $L\subseteq \R^n$ is a linear subspace, and $\B:=\{x\in \R^n: \ell \le x \le u\}$ for some $\ell,u\in \R^n$ with $\ell < u.$ Let $P_{A,\B,L}$ and $P_{A\transp,L^\perp,-\B}$ be the solution mappings to the box-constrained systems of linear inequalities~\eqref{eq.box-constrained} and~\eqref{eq.box-constrained.dual} respectively.
 Then $\H(P_{A,\B,L}) = \H(P_{A\transp,L^\perp,-\B})$. \end{theorem} \begin{proof}